chrisnoonan98675/site/xl-testview/concept/supported-test-tools-and-test-result-formats.markdown

 * Only unit test results are supported.

+### JUnit with Gradle
+* The [`Enclosed`](http://junit.org/apidocs/org/junit/experimental/runners/Enclosed.html) runner may create duplicate results when used in conjuction with Gradle to execute tests in inner classes, and is not supported.

 ## Additional information

 For information about the different test and build tools, see the following: